AkbasMesut/TMDB_API_Automation/README.md

 # A101_Test_Practicum

-used cucumber framwork with ghiren language
+used cucumber framwork with gherkin language